Doburoku

 SAKE?

 In Japan, saké (pronounced sah-kay) is actually not called sake, and sake means ‘alcoholic beverage’ in general including beer, hard liquor, wine, etc. Sake is actually called ‘nihonshu’ or ‘seishu’ that refers to clarified sake by press filtering.
-‘Seishu’ directly translates to clear sake so doburoku cannot be called so, but it is considered a nihonshu in a subcategory of nigiri sake.
+‘Seishu’ directly translates to clear sake so doburoku cannot be called so, but it is considered a nihonshu in a subcategory of nigori sake.
 In the US, sake is recognized by the government as a term that defines any Japanese alcoholic beverage made of rice.
 Therefore, doburoku is sake.

 CARBONATION